 - Sensory loss

-Rome, Georgia Social Security Disability Lawyers, and CFR 404.1526 Conditions
+Smyrna Social Security Disability Lawyers and CFR 404.1526 Conditions?

-CFR 404.1526 can be found in the Code of Federal Regulations and contains the equivalency of a medical loophole.
-People with conditions that are medically equivalent to Blue Book conditions might be able to file a claim for SSD benefits.
-The Rome, Georgia SSD attorneys at Bader Scott Injury Lawyers don’t use this loophole very often because the list of Blue Book conditions is comprehensive.
+CFR 404.1526 can be found in the Code of Federal Regulations and contains the medical-equivalency loophole.
+This means that if you have a condition that is medically equivalent to Blue Book conditions, you may be entitled to benefits.
+The experienced Smyrna Social Security Disability attorneys at Bader Scott Injury Lawyers generally do not use CFR 404.1526 often because the list of conditions contained in the Blue Book is comprehensive.